 By Andy Walker

-This May I again had the wonderful opportunity to represent Birding Ecotours at The Biggest Week in American Birding (BWIAB).
-The BWIAB is a 10-day long event situated on the beautiful shoreline of Lake Eire in Northern Ohio.
+In May 2017 I again had the wonderful opportunity to represent Birding Ecotours at The Biggest Week in American Birding (BWIAB).
+The BWIAB is a 10-day long event situated on the beautiful shoreline of Lake Erie in Northern Ohio.
 This was my second visit to this festival, the first being in 2015 and so I was full of excitement at the prospect of some good migration birding, catching up with many friends from my previous trip, and meeting many new people to talk to about our fantastic range of worldwide birding tours.
 I was also excited at the prospect of getting a few year ticks to go towards my 2017 tally!

 I happened to be in the ‘New World’ just before BWIAB having led a tour of Costa Rica, and a scouting trip to Colombia so I had been watching many of the migrants in their wintering grounds, and those starting their northbound migration for the preceding couple of months.

 On arrival into Ohio I met up with Chris Lotz Birding Ecotours owner, and his wife Megan and explored the Columbus area, their new home base and location of the new Birding Ecotours US office!
 It was clear there was passage underway with several birds noted immediately on arrival such as Indigo Bunting, Northern Parula, and Yellow-rumped Warbler.
-A short trip out at dinner time gave us very nice view of a Barred Owl.
+A short trip out at dinner time gave us very nice views of a Barred Owl.

 The weather was not very kind for the first few days….
 That’s putting it politely.
 It really was foul.
 Incredibly wet and windy, and cold.
 We drove up to Maumee Bay to set up our stand and drove through miles and miles of flooded fields.
 Thinking it was good weather for ducks, but less so for warblers…